Phala-Network/phala-wiki-next/content/en-us/general/phala-network/phat-contract-fee.md

 The algorithm,

 - First, it rearranges the different contract clusters so that their stakes are ordered; i.e., $S_{1t}\ge S_{2t}\ge S_{3t}\ge ...S_{n_tt}$, where contract clusters with identical stakes are ordered randomly.
-- Then, the algorithm goes through the contract clusters in decreasing order of their stakes and assigns them with their most preferred workers that have not been assigned before and that are still in their budget set.
+- Then, the algorithm goes through the contract clusters in decreasing order of their stakes and assigns them to their most preferred workers that have not been assigned before and that are still in their budget set.
 - **What if a worker doesn’t match with any contract clusters?**
   - As every contract cluster has all workers on its list, all contract clusters will be matched to some workers and the algorithm stops as soon as the least-staked contract cluster is assigned its workers.
 The workers that remain unmatched after this last step are then matched to the Phala contract cluster for general Phat contracts.
 - **Changing Factors**
     - New clusters
       - The resulting allocation will be the same from era to era, if the set of workers, the set of clusters, and their stakes do not change, and the developers submit the same preferences.
 If another cluster comes in at some point, then we want to reallocate workers without changing the overall allocation too dramatically.
 The design proposed above ensures that the more you stake the less you are affected by such a new entry.
-      - In particular, if the new entrant at $t + 1$ has a stake of size $\hat s$, then the budget of all remaining clusters are scaled, yet this rescaling is the less dramatic the more stake a cluster holds and the remaining clusters $i$ for which $s_{it} > \hat s$ holds still get their most preferred workers (up to their new budget).
+      - In particular, if the new entrant at $t + 1$ has a stake of size $\hat s$, then the budget of all remaining clusters is scaled, yet this rescaling is less dramatic the more stake a cluster holds and the remaining clusters $i$ for which $s_{it} > \hat s$ holds still get their most preferred workers (up to their new budget).
     - Fake clusters
       - One might also be worried about workers trying to manipulate their popularity measure by registering fake clusters.
 The algorithm prevents this by ***giving preference to higher-staked clusters over lower-staked ones***, making such manipulation attempts costly.
 In particular, it is the function $g(.)$, discussed in the next section, that can be used to steer how much the popularity of a worker affects its pay.
 So, if there is reason to worry that manipulations occur, $g(.)$  can in principle be changed at any time by governance to a function that does not change very much in its argument.

 ### Supply End - Worker Side

-Remuneration of a worker depends on the security of the TEE, the computing power that it contributes to the network and its general popularity.
+The remuneration of a worker depends on the security of the TEE, the computing power that it contributes to the network, and its general popularity.

-The former is objectively measurable, the latter is determined based on the lists that the clusters submit to the matching algorithm.
+The former is objectively measurable, and the latter is determined based on the lists that the clusters submit to the matching algorithm.

 To enhance Workers’ competitiveness in the system, here are several metrics that impact workers: